 Have you ever worked with T-shirt yarn?
 It’s like ordinary yarn or wool just thicker and there are so many things you can do with it.
 You can buy it at any self-respecting haberdashery or wool shop or you can make your own.
 I bought three balls a while back on sale and with all the rain we’ve been having it seemed to be the perfect opportunity to make something.
 If you follow our blog you may know that I have a deep fascination with the Tree of Life.
 So with that in mind, I decided to make this Tree of Life dreamcatcher using the T-shirt yarn and other bits and pieces.

-If you’d like to make your own all you need besides the yarn is a large ring or embroidery hoop and some fabric scraps.
-The ring we used is from an old lamp shade and measures 38.5 cm across.
+Since I already had 3 balls of t-shirt yarn in my craft stash, all I needed to find to complete the project, was a large ring or embroidery hoop and some fabric scraps.
+The ring we used is from an old lampshade and measures 38.5 cm across.

 Start by cutting the yarn into strips that are 2 and a bit times the diameter of the ring.
 You don’t have to measure the bits exactly as long as they are twice the length of the diameter.